Biography

 Influences

-Toni Morrison, Cormac McCarthy, Michael Ondaatje, Albert Camus, Jorge Luis Borges, Philip Roth, E.L.
-Doctorow, Elizabeth Gilbert, Julie Orringer, Edwidge Danticat, Teju Cole, J.M.
-Coetzee, Ibram X. Kendi, Viet Thanh Nguyen, Mustafa Akyol, Qasim Rashid, Khaled Beydoun, Craig Considine, Colson Whitehead, Reza Aslan, Ta-Nehisi Coates, Marilynne Robinson, David McCullough, Adam Johnson, Jesmyn Ward, Richard Russo, Edward P. Jones, Oscar Hijuelos, Ha Jin, Andrew Sean Greer, Tim O’Brien, Douglas Stuart, Naguib Mahfouz, Hermann Hesse, Fyodor Dostoevsky, John Steinbeck, Henry David Thoreau, Jonathan Sturak, Seamus Heaney, Pablo Neruda, Mary Oliver, Sharon Olds, Joy Harjo, Ada Limón, Carl Sandburg, Langston Hughes, Wislawa Szymborska, Octavio Paz, Derek Walcott, Naomi Shihab Nye
+Toni Morrison, Cormac McCarthy, Philip Roth, Elizabeth Gilbert, Michael Ondaatje, Albert Camus, Jorge Luis Borges, Margaret Atwood, Julie Orringer, Roxane Gay, Colson Whitehead, Edwidge Danticat, Teju Cole, J.M.
+Coetzee, Ibram X. Kendi, John Green, Jason Reynolds, Angie Thomas, Mustafa Akyol, Qasim Rashid, Khaled Beydoun, Reza Aslan, Ta-Nehisi Coates, Paul Beatty, Marilynne Robinson, Viet Thanh Nguyen, Jay Parini, E.L.
+Doctorow, Jonathan Eig, David McCullough, Richard Russo, Edward P. Jones, Oscar Hijuelos, Ha Jin, Andrew Sean Greer, Tim O’Brien, Douglas Stuart, Bret Easton Ellis, Naguib Mahfouz, Kahlil Gibran, Hermann Hesse, Fyodor Dostoevsky, John Steinbeck, Henry David Thoreau, Jonathan Sturak, Seamus Heaney, Pablo Neruda, Mary Oliver, Sharon Olds, Joy Harjo, Ada Limón, Carl Sandburg, Langston Hughes, Wislawa Szymborska, Octavio Paz, Derek Walcott, Naomi Shihab Nye

 .